 Will Qsymia Make You Thin?

 Anti-obesity wonder drug or a potentially dangerous substance begging for a recall?
-That’s the debate sparked by Tuesday’s federal approval of Qsymia as a prescription drug for weight loss.
+That’s the debate sparked by federal approval of Qsymia as a prescription drug for weight loss on July 17.

 After the most obvious question about Qsymia (it’s pronounced kyoo-sim-EE-uh), the second most obvious question is whether the drug works.
 Yes, with warnings about its use by certain patients, says Dr. Caroline Apovian, who heads Boston Medical Center’s Nutrition and Weight Management Center.
 In fact, the School of Medicine associate professor has already prescribed a medication that’s a component of Qsymia for some of her patients.
 (Qsymia, formerly called Qnexa, includes two previously approved medications—one a stimulant that suppresses appetite, the other an anticonvulsant that controls seizures.)